Xi-L/STCH/README.md

 **Reference**

-If you find our work is helpful to your research, please cite our paper:
+If you find our work helpful for your research, please cite our paper:
 ```
 @inproceedings{lin2024smooth,
   title={Smooth Tchebycheff Scalarization for Multi-Objective Optimization},